 I did test it in QGIS 2.8 and the problem is there too (no regression)

-#1 Updated by Alexander Bruy about 1 year ago
+#1 Updated by Alexander Bruy over 1 year ago

 - Resolution set to invalid